zeroc-ice/datastorm/demos/cpp/README.md

 ### Building the Demos

-#### Building the demos using NuGet packages:

 Open the solution file `DataStorm C++ demos.sln` to build the sample programs.

-The demos are configured to use DataStorm C++ binary distribution, packaged with NuGet.
-The build downloads automatically the DataStorm NuGet package.
+The demos are configured to use the DataStorm NuGet package provided by ZeroC.
+The build downloads automatically this DataStorm NuGet package.

 If you have disabled the automatic download of NuGet packages by Visual Studio, you need to restore the packages before you build using `Tools > NuGet Package